 Prevent Foodborne Illnesses

 Make sure all food is cooked, stored, and prepared properly to prevent ingesting harmful bacteria.
 Wash your hands and any kitchenware after handling raw meat.

 To prevent injury, always use a step stool or ladder when decorating in high places.

 Reach for healthy options like fruits and vegetables.
 Try to limit your intake of fatty, salty, or sugary treats.
 You will thank us later!

 Do not drive if drowsy or intoxicated; designate a sober driver.
-The possibility of icy, snowy roads is increases during the holiday season.
+The possibility of icy, snowy roads increases during the holiday season.
 Take it slow and have supplies in your car in the event you get stuck in the snow.
-Think about preparing your vehicle with blankets, cat litter (for tire traction), hand warmers, an ice scraper, snow brush, flashlight with batteries, water, and road flares or reflective warning triangles.
+Think about preparing your vehicle with blankets, cat litter (for tire traction), hand warmers, an ice scraper, a snow brush, a flashlight with batteries, water, and road flares or reflective warning triangles.

 Secure the Tree

-Make sure the tree has a stable platform so not to cause injury if it falls on someone, especially a child.
+Make sure the tree has a stable platform so as not to cause injury if it falls on someone, especially a child.
 Look for broken ornaments as they can cause cuts.